 The flu vaccine is widely available at Mass General and in your community.
 Please call your primary care physician's office to see if they have vaccine and the best time to come in for a flu shot.
 Patients may also visit the centralized walk-in clinic to be vaccinated.

-Mass General Centralized Flu Shot Clinic - Available to all adult (18+) Mass General patients
+Mass General Centralized Flu Shot Clinic - Available to all Mass General patients (age 9 and up)

 If you live outside of Boston, your health center or primary care practice may be have flu shot clinics.
 Flu shots are offered at many community locations including: